-Login into the Disney Cruise website, find your reservation, and request a call from one of your favorite Disney characters.
+Login to the Disney Cruise website, find your reservation and request a call from one of your favorite Disney characters.

 Just make sure that you answer the call!
 It comes from a 1800 number which is easy to ignore if you don’t make a mental note about the call!

 Bring Your Own Snacks & Drink to the Shows